Portfolio Analysis- 7 Methods And Techniques For Product Position

 • Weak

-However, for the horizontal part of portfolio analysis in strategic management the stages of industry maturity get categorized into 4 stages which are as follows ;
+However, for the horizontal part of portfolio analysis in strategic management the stages of industry maturity are categorized into 4 stages which are as follows ;

 • Embryonic